 The location of the cottage means that you are well placed to explore this part of Wales with no problem.
 The beautiful Welsh coast, with Strumble Head lighthouse, St Davids and the beautiful beaches like Mwnt were a short drive in one direction, or you could go even deeper into the countryside driving in the other.
 We did both, and I will tell you all about that in my next post!

 Danclawdd Cottage is available through AirBnB, (see it here) or the cottage has its own website you can access here.
-It truly is the perfect tranquil escape in Pembrokeshire, and I would fully recommend it to anyone.
+(I actually have a code that gives you up to £34 off an AirBnB booking, see it here) It truly is the perfect tranquil escape in Pembrokeshire, and I would fully recommend it to anyone.
 Emma and Richard are the perfect hosts, full of local information and recommendations should you need any.
 You can totally switch off here, wrapping yourself in the beautiful countryside with easily accessible stunning walks and hikes, or immersing yourself in village life in the two local villages.
 Or, if exploring is your thing, then like us, use it as a perfect base to get out and about in the area.

 The perfect getaway right?
 What do you think?
 Does the idea of switching off for a while appeal to you?
 Do you like to be surrounded by peace and quiet?
 Have you ever stayed somewhere that gives you the ability to totally go off grid for a while sound good?
 Have you used AirBnB before (it was our first time) I would love to know what you think.

 If you like the idea of peaceful locations, this post, A relaxation Retreat In France is one you might also enjoy.